accolite/ng-feedback/README.md

-ng-error-logger
+ng-feedback
 ===============

-A client framework to log client errors on server
+A client framework to capture feedback from users.